Brenda Blethyn: 2011–2023: Vera and other roles

-Blethyn's only film of 2011 was the Christmas drama My Angel, written, directed and produced by Stephen Cookson.
-Also starring Timothy Spall, Celia Imrie and Mel Smith, it tells the story of a boy, played by Joseph Phillips, looking for an angel to save his mother after an accident.
+Blethyn's only film of 2011 was the Christmas drama My Angel about a boy looking for an angel to save his mother after an accident.
 Shot in Northwood for less than £2 million, My Angel scooped best film, newcomer, director and screenplay, plus best actor and actress for Blethyn and Spall at the Monaco International Film Festival.
 In 2012 Blethyn starred opposite singer Tom Jones and actress Alison Steadman in the short film King of the Teds, directed by Jim Cartwright, as part of Sky Arts Playhouse Presents series.
 She played an old flame who gets in touch with a former boyfriend by Facebook, introducing tensions and doubts from 40 years before.